Production function estimation using subjective expectations data: Introduction

+Finally, we use the alternative production function estimates to recover total factor productivity (TFP), which the control function and proposed estimators allow us to decompose into persistent and transitory components.
+Comparing variance shares across estimators, we find that our proposed estimator consistently attributes a larger share of total TFP variance to the persistent component.
+In electronics, for example, our estimates imply that 64\% of total TFP variance is persistent, compared to around 43\% under ACF, despite both estimators yielding similar overall TFP variance.
+The corresponding figures are 77\% versus 49\% in retail and 52\% versus 33\% in restaurants.

 Combined with the Monte Carlo evidence, our empirical application demonstrates the utility of expectations data in the context of production function estimation and thereby contributes to a more general literature documenting the value of expectations data.
-Starting in the 1990s much of this literature's initial focus was on income dynamics with, for example, the seminal work by \citet{dominitz_using_1997}, who demonstrate how surveys can be used to elicit subjective income expectations, and \citet{pistaferri_superior_2001}, who shows the econometric benefits of such additional information as a means to separately identify permanent and transitory shocks to income. \citet{manski_measuring_2004} summarised these early advances and argued that data on expectations could be useful both as a means to relax and validate assumptions within various economics models.
-Of the subsequent work that has examined the value of subjective expectations data in a wide range of contexts, our work is related to \citet{gennaioli_expectations_2016}, in that it demonstrates insights that can be gained from firms' expectations rather than those of individuals'.
-Our work is also related to recent and ongoing work by \citet{attanasio_modelling_2022}, who return to the literature's early focus on subjective income expectations and show how such data can be used to estimate income processes in a flexible manner that relaxes commonly-imposed parametric assumptions.
+Starting in the 1990s much of this literature's initial focus was on income dynamics: the seminal work by \citet{dominitz_using_1997}, for example, demonstrates how surveys can be used to elicit subjective income expectations, while \citet{pistaferri_superior_2001}, shows the econometric benefits of such additional information as a means to separately identify permanent and transitory shocks to income. \citet{manski_measuring_2004} summarised these early advances and argued that data on expectations could be useful both as a means to relax and to validate assumptions within various economic models.
+Of the subsequent work that has examined the value of subjective expectations data in a wide range of contexts, our work is related to \citet{gennaioli_expectations_2016}, in that it demonstrates insights that can be gained from firms' expectations rather than those of individuals (in particular, \cite{bloom_rationalizing}).
+Our work is also related to recent work by \citet{attanasio_modelling_2022}, who return to the literature's early focus on subjective income expectations and show how such data can be used to estimate income processes in a flexible manner that relaxes commonly-imposed parametric assumptions.
 Similar to their work, we document that the additional information contained within data on subjective expectations allows one to relax particular assumptions that underpin conventional production function estimators and thus implicitly allows for more flexible models of firm behavior.